Woodrow N. Hartzog

 Joined faculty in 2011

-Teaching & Research Interests: Privacy Law, Media Law, Internet Law, Intellectual Property (Copyright, Patient and Trademark), Torts, Contracts
+Teaching & Research Interests: Privacy Law, Media Law, Internet Law, Intellectual Property (Copyright, Patent and Trademark), Torts, Contracts

 Professor Woodrow Hartzog is an internationally-recognized expert in the area of privacy, media, and robotics law.
 He has been quoted or referenced in numerous articles and broadcasts, including NPR, the New York Times, the Los Angeles Times, and USA Today.
 His recent work focuses on the complex problems that arise when personal information is collected by powerful new technologies and disclosed online.